beejjorgensen/bgc/src/atomics.md

 ```

 Since there's a read of `x` on the right hand side of the assignment and
 a write effectively on the left, these are two operations.
+Another
+thread could sneak in the middle.

-But you can use the shorthand `+=` to get an atomic operation:
+But you _can_ use the shorthand `+=` to get an atomic operation:

 ``` {.c}
 atomic_int x = 0;